 Anytime Social Security terminates your benefits—including after a continuing disability review—you can appeal the decision.
 Like with an initial SSI or SSDI denial, there are several levels of appeal for a cessation of benefits after a CDR.

 But the appeal process is somewhat different after a CDR.
-For instance, there are two reviews that must be done before you can get your case in front of an administrative law judge (ALJ).
+For continuing disability reviews, you have to go through two DDS reviews before you can get your case in front of an administrative law judge (ALJ).
 To appeal a termination of benefits after a CDR, you must first have:

 Only if the DHO upholds the CDR decision to stop your benefits can you request an ALJ appeal hearing.
 If the ALJ denies your claim, you can continue to appeal to the Appeals Council and then the federal court, just as you would appeal an initial denial.